julelang/manual/src/types/aliasing.md

 Any static field of source type, such as type constants or enum fields, will not be derived.

 ## Scopes
-In global scope, type aliases can refer to each other without error.
-Except some special cases such as cyclic aliases.
+In a global scope, type aliases can refer to each other without error.
+Except for some special cases, such as cyclic aliases.

 For example:
 ```jule
 type A: B
 type B: int
 ```
-In the code example above, it is valid use of type aliases.
+In the code example above, it is a valid use of type aliases.

-But in the scopes, such as function scope, they must be ordered.
-A type alias cannot refer th type alias which is not defined yet.
-So, when the code example above used in such a scope, type alias `A` will cause an error about `B` is not exist yet, since `B` is not defined yet.
+But in the scopes, such as the function scope, they must be ordered.
+A type alias cannot refer th type alias that is not defined yet.
+So, when the code example above is used in such a scope, type alias `A` will cause an error because `B` does not exist yet, since `B` is not defined yet.